Carnaval La Paz 2015 – Ancestral Plumage – February 12 - February 17

 *Please note the correct spelling is - "Carnaval" meaning the end of carne (meat) for the period of Lent.
 It is spelled BOTH ways in this article for the benefit of Search Engines. and those that don't know which is really correct.

-February 1, 2014 We will continue to update this information as soon as it is release from the Carnaval La Paz Committee.
+November 14, 2014 We will continue to update this information as soon as it is release from the Carnaval La Paz Committee.
 In the past the final schedule has only been released at the last minute.
-Below find the Carnaval listings for the perfoming artists.
-Click on the artist to see a video of their performance.

 It seems hard to imagine, as most of us think of Carnaval La Paz as an institution in the culture mosaic of La Paz.
-But last year, 2013, almost saw the end of Carnival, at least temporarily.
-It was in part, due to the efforts of Mayor Esthela Ponce Beltrán that sponsors outside the La Paz community saved the event.
+But in 2013, we almost saw the end of Carnival, at least temporarily.
+Saving Carnaval was in part, due to the efforts of Mayor Esthela Ponce Beltrán that sponsors outside the La Paz community came to the rescue.

 The with the cost of headline acts, cost of security, decorations, clean up and all the civic things that go into Carnaval, the bill for Carnaval 2013 exceeded $880,000USD for the City of La Paz.
 There have been growing expectations over the last decade or more over what is expected of Carnaval La Paz, each year felt the need to raise the bar over the year before.
 Perhaps more importantly, competition from other cities in Mexico with new or established Carnavals even lead to the national broadcast of some of the La Paz Carnaval on Mexican national television in 2010.
 Apparently, it didn't lead to big 'Nielson Numbers' so it hasn't happened since.